-Caxton X Mr Parkinson
+Caxton X Mr Waghorn

-Caxton Y Mrs Elliott
+Caxton Y Mrs Notton

 Chaucer X Mr Blower

-Chaucer Y Ms Notton
+Chaucer Y Miss Gray

-Cobham Y Mr Evans
+Cobham Y Mr Brown

-Sidney Y Mrs Murphy
+Sidney X Mrs Murphy

 Every member of the team can be contacted via the main school office on 0208 300 5665.

 Staff at Hurstmere are here to support pupils as they make their way through the school.
 We offer a range of support from informal discussions with pupils to more structured interventions such as Peer Mentoring.
-We are eager to help our students and rely on open communications to ensure we can quickly deal with any issues that may arise.
+We are eager to help our pupils and rely on open communications to ensure we can quickly deal with any issues that may arise.
 Please contact your son’s form tutor in the first instance if you have something you wish to discuss with us.

-Remember “if we don’t know about it, we can’t help you deal with it.”
+Remember “if we don’t know about it, we can’t help you deal with it!”

 The school provides a wide range of activities outside of conventional classroom time and it is important that pupils make the most of the opportunities on offer.
 This helps pupils to settle in to the new school year, make new friends and develop their social skills.
-Most departments in the school have additional sessions that further engage students and developing their knowledge and understanding.
+Most departments in the school have additional sessions that further engage pupils and developing their knowledge and understanding.
 These are a great way to learn more in a specific area and make new friends with similar interests.
 Activities take place at lunchtimes and after school, and timetables are available in every classroom.
 It is recommended that all pupils take part in some form of extra-curricular activity to help them feel part of their school.

 Achievement and Rewards

-Pupil achievements are recognised and rewarded in a number of ways in Year 9.
-Pupils are registered with our Class Charts system where their teachers can add positive comments.
-Each week the top ten pupils will receive a reward postcard as recognition of their hard work.
+Pupil achievements are recognised and rewarded in several ways in Year9.
+In order to consistently reward pupils, we use SIMS to reward pupils with ‘House Points' for excellent effort and work.
+Each week the top ten pupils will receive a reward postcard from the Raising Standards Lead as recognition of their hard work.
 Pupils who perform consistently throughout each term will be invited to take part in reward trips.
 Pupils can also receive points towards the annual House competition.
-Be sure to look out for opportunities throughout the year to contribute to the success of your house.
-Pupils in Year 9 can also receive letters and praise postcards from teachers and form tutors for their efforts.
+Be sure to look out for opportunities throughout the year to contribute to the success of your House.
+Pupils in Year 9 can also receive letters and praise postcards from teachers and form tutors for their efforts

 Home and School Contact